UnBearAble1/Diabetes_Final_Project/README.md

 ![image](https://github.com/UnBearAble1/Project_Placeholder/blob/main/Resources/Initial_Data_Set.png)

 Since the data was collected through a survey, the responses were written in a numeric code so that the survey responses could be quickly recorded.
-To transform the data, we converted the Pyspark DataFrames into pandas DataFrames, then used the rubric provided in https://www.cdc.gov/brfss/annual_data/2021/pdf/2021-calculated-variables-version4-508.pdf and a combination of ```df =df.replace``` and ```df = np.where(df["<COULUMN>"].between(<RANGE>), "<REPLACEMENT-VALUE>", df["<COLUMN>"])``` to get the respsones to the appropriate value or into its corresponding bucket.
+To transform the data, we converted the Pyspark DataFrames into pandas DataFrames, then used the rubric provided in https://www.cdc.gov/brfss/annual_data/2021/pdf/2021-calculated-variables-version4-508.pdf and a combination of ```df =df.replace``` and ```df = np.where(df["<COULUMN>"].between(<RANGE>), "<REPLACEMENT-VALUE>", df["<COLUMN>"])``` to get the responses to the appropriate value or into its corresponding bucket.

-Respondants were also allowed to refuse to answer or respond that they could not recall, both responses which were recored as null and then converted in NAs responses using ```df=df.mask(pandas_df == "")```.
+Respondents were also allowed to refuse to answer or respond that they could not recall, both responses which were recorded as null and then converted in NAs responses using ```df=df.mask(pandas_df == "")```.
 Once the data was converted accordingly, all NA values were dropped using ```df=df.drop(na)```

 We next looked for outliers in the BMI starting with getting the summary statistics for BMI which provided the following: